 Let us look at the possible causes of black spots in Orchid plants.

 1. Overwatering and Water Quality

 Start ruling out overwatering issues because it is often the major contributor to black spots in Orchids.

 Orchid does not like sitting in a pool of water and is more likely to attract soil-borne fungi, leading to root rot.

 However, remember that the plant has irreversible rot and cannot be saved by this stage.

-Out of these two, water quality is of the least concern but not completely damage-free!
+Of these two, water quality is of the least concern but not completely damage-free!

 - Cut back on watering and slide the plant out to check for visible root damage, such as dark, mushy, and smelly.

 - If the damage seems minimal, prune it away before applying fungicide and repotting in a fresh soil mix.